EuroProofNet/europroofnet.github.io/_pages/WG6/Vienna/admin.md

 - [ ] The organizer sends the signed attendance sheets to the chair (PDF files must not exceed 2 Mo).

 - [ ] The chair adds the attendance sheets and the program of the meeting on https://e-services.cost.eu/.

+- [ ] The organizer adds the slides and the videos of the talks on the web site.

 - [ ] The organizer adds its claim for LOS on https://e-services.cost.eu/.